mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 - Laugh-Tests process cases use `format="experiment_bundle"` with named experiment timetables.

-This lets an agent run a synthetic or real snow-model adapter against the committed targets without changing the staged data.
+This lets a developer run a synthetic or real snow-model adapter against the committed targets without changing the staged data.

+Use `run_snow_verification_suite(run_icemodel=true)` when the candidate should come from `icemodel(opts)`.
+Until production snow physics exists, that route uses `icemodel.verification.runIcemodelSnowCandidate`, which activates an explicit verification-only synthetic snow hook inside `icemodel`.
+Developers should keep the runner and comparison functions unchanged unless development is required, replace the synthetic stand-in with real snow-model outputs, and map those `ice1`/`ice2` outputs through `icemodel.verification.candidateFromIcemodelOutput`.

+Metrics and scatter plots compare only finite paired samples after target and candidate timetables are synchronized on common timestamps.
+Missing target data are not treated as zero and do not contribute to bias, RMSE, correlation, peak timing, or fitted-line diagnostics.

 ## Plotting Contract

 Plotting uses three independent controls:

-- `make_plots` creates comparison figures.
+- `make_plots` creates comparison figures (`true` / `false`).
-- `save_plots` exports comparison PNGs under the run artifact folder.
+- `save_plots` exports comparison PNGs to the run artifact folder (`true` / `false`).
-- `plot_visible` controls MATLAB figure visibility.
+- `plot_visible` controls MATLAB figure visibility (`on` or `off`).

-The runner defaults are agent-safe: plots are generated, saved, hidden, and then closed.
-For live visual review, run:
+The runner defaults are command-line safe: plots are generated, saved, hidden, and then closed.
+For live (interactive) visual review, run:

 ```matlab
 results = run_snow_verification_suite(plot_visible="on");
 ```

+Comparison figures include the time-series overlay plus target-versus-candidate scatter figures with a 1:1 reference line and fitted linear trend.
+Scatter figures are separate from the time-series figure and are only produced for time-series site cases, not the current Colbeck experiment bundle.
+The scatter are generated with `icemodel.plot.scatterplot`.
+The timeseries plots are generated with `icemodel.plot.timeseries`.

 ## Setup Workflow

 Setup and refresh tooling lives under `icemodel.verification.setup`:

-- `importEsmSnowmip` stages curated ESM-SnowMIP site windows.
+- `importEsmSnowmip` stages curated ESM-SnowMIP site data for select time windows.
 - `importLaughTests` stages selected Laugh-Tests synthetic process cases.
 - `prepareCaseRoot`, `writeManifest`, `makeFamilyManifest`, `makeCaseManifestEntry`, and `metadataStruct` are setup helpers used by the importers.

 The setup functions are intentionally separate because they create or overwrite MAT artifacts and manifests.
 Use `overwrite=true` only when deliberately